Jake Goodyear: How Gen Z Can Crush Sales and Beat the Odds

 They thought I was making a mistake.

-Mom, you are an expert in relationships because that is traditional values.
+You're like, mom, you are an expert in relationships because that is traditional values.
+Yeah.

 nowadays in the dating game, right?